MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - If the Migration Launcher app fails to deploy, check any error messages in the Intune console.
 - Verify that the Surface Hub 2S devices are correctly enrolled and online.
-- Consider verifying whether another Store for Business offline-licensed application can be remotely deployed to Surface Hub 2S devices.